 To date, the Brent field has produced around three billion barrels of oil equivalent.
 At its peak in 1982 the field was producing more than half a million barrels a day.
 Its production that year would have met the annual energy needs of around half of all UK homes.

 Decommissioning The Brent Field

 Now, after many years of service to the UK, the Brent field is reaching the stage where almost all the available reserves of oil and gas have been retrieved.
 The next step in the lifecycle is to retire or ‘decommission’ the Brent field’s four platforms and their related infrastructure.
 This will be a complex, major engineering project and will take over ten years to complete.
-It follows the decommissioning of other operators’ platforms in the North Sea with some 40 programmes submitted to the government’s Department for Business, Energy and Industrial Strategy (BEIS) so far.
+It follows the decommissioning of other operators’ platforms in the North Sea with programmes submitted to the government’s Department for Business, Energy and Industrial Strategy (BEIS) so far.
 This is the body that regulates the decommissioning of offshore oil and gas installations and pipelines in the UK.
 Shell is now carefully planning the Brent field’s decommissioning process following a tightly defined regulatory process.
 Our task is to find a way to carry out this work that will:

 - ensure the safety of people working on the project

 - be technically achievable